yzernik/guides/ubuntu/thundroid_full.md

 ### LND wallet setup

-Once LND is started, thlncle process waits for us to create the integrated Bitcoin wallet (it does not use the bitcoind wallet).
+Once LND is started, the process waits for us to create the integrated Bitcoin wallet (it does not use the bitcoind wallet).

 * Start a "bitcoin" user session
    `$ sudo su bitcoin`